FRC-1721/1721-RapidReact/docs/checklist/event.rst

 This is the checklist for events, this should be gone through with every event attended.

 It is best to run through the night before to give for things to be found and secured in the trailer.

+preferable this list should be checked at least twice in order to nto have any missing pieces.

 Checklist
 ===========